Skip to main content

 #

-The highlight is undoubtedly the first Saturday, when the heavily decorated statue of the Madonna is carried on the shoulders of the Portatori (porters) through the winding streets.
+The highlight is undoubtedly the first Saturday, when the heavy statue of the Madonna, covered in gold and precious fabrics, is carried on the shoulders of the Portatori (porters) through the narrow alleys.

 Where to Eat: Authentic Flavors for the Whole Family